jackyng88/cloudpak-eventstreams-story/README.md

-7. When the Strimzi Operator finally says Installed in the "Installed Operators" section in the Web console or 1/1 Running in the Pod status we may proceed.
+7. When the Strimzi Operator finally says Succeeded in the "Installed Operators" section in the Web console or 1/1 Running in the Pod status we may proceed.